Learning to sail a boat is easy at EYC, whatever your age or experience level.

 Each summer we offer Sail School, a week-long camp dedicated to teaching kids the joys of being on the water.
 Starting at age 10, children are taught the basics of a sailboat and have hands-on experience in Zumas, Lasers, catamarans, centerboards, and even big boats.

-After Sail School, each Wednesday evening,our younger (and some older) members and their guests come to EYC to practice their skills under the supervision of volunteer sailing coaches.
-The evening ends with pizza in the clubhouse.
-This summer we added a Sunday afternoon session, too.
+After the Fourth of July our Summer Youth Sailing Program begins.
+Each Wednesday evening and Sunday afternoon, our younger (and some older) members and their guests come to EYC to practice their skills under the supervision of volunteer sailing coaches.
+Wednesday evenings end with pizza in the clubhouse.
+See the EYC Calendar for specific dates.

 Please note: every person—member or guest—who participates in EYC's youth sailing program must have a signed Minor Sailing Activities Agreement on file.
 Please download, fill out, and bring to EYC.
 Guests may be passengers on boats but only members are allowed to skipper a club boat.